abhishekmaroon5/custom-sentseg/README.md

 To run the accuracy test, you can use the `accuracy_test.py` script.
 This script uses the `spacy` library to compare the segmentation results.

+`spaCy` is an open-source software library for advanced Natural Language Processing (NLP) in Python.
+It is used here as a baseline to evaluate the performance of our custom sentence segmentation model.

 *Note: The script requires the `en_core_web_sm` model from spaCy.
 If you don't have it installed, you can download it by running:*
 ```bash
 python -m spacy download en_core_web_sm